dfinity/ic/scalability/Readme.md

 Experiments that don't require workload generators (directly inheriting from `experiment.py`) require *one* testnet: the testnet on which we install canisters to benchmark.
 It should ideally be close to the hardware we are running in mainnet.
-Currently, testnets `benchmarklarge`, `benchmarksmall01` and `benchmarksmall02` are good candidates.
+Currently, testnet `benchmarklarge`is a good candidate.

 Experiments using workload generators (based on `workload_experiment.py`) require *two* testnets in order to guarantee a consistent setup of the workload generator machines.